nfroidure/gulp-svgicons2svgfont/README.md

 });
 ```

 Every icon must be prefixed with it's codepoint.
-The `appendCodepoints` option
+The `prependUnicode` option
  allows to do it automatically.
 Then, in your own CSS, you just have to use
  the corresponding codepoint to display your icon.
 See this
  [sample less mixin](https://github.com/ChtiJS/chtijs.francejs.org/blob/master/documents/less/_icons.less)